soniajah/movie-store/README.md

 # Notes
 - The server/app.js calls the function "controllers.home.initialize()" that initializes the process of creating a user and a list of movies.
 It runs automatically when the server runs.
 The user and the movies that are migrated to the DB can be found in sever/data folder.
-- A user can create and delete a booking that can be checked in DB now (the rendering of it is under construction)
+- A user can create and delete a booking.

 # Instructions to run